Medium amplitude model for internal waves over large topography variation

 The mathematical aspects of the internal waves have been the subject of many studies in the literature.
-The evolution equations describing the two-layers flow are easy to derive.
+The internal wave flow is described by two evolution equations.
 These equations are commonly called the ``\emph {full Euler system}".
-In this paper, we omit the detailed derivation of this system for the sake of readability, instead, we briefly recall the system in section~\ref{FEsec}.
+We omit here the detailed derivation of the Zakharov formulation of this system for the sake of readability, instead, the equations governing the two-layer flow are briefly recalled in Section~\ref{FEsec}.
 For more details, the interested reader can see for instance~\cite{Anh09,BonaLannesSaut08,Duchene13}.
 Solving the ``\emph {full Euler system}" mathematically is very difficult due to the free boundary problem \emph{i.e} the domain is moving with time.
 Indeed, the interface deformation boundary function is one of the unknowns.
 To overcome this problem, many researchers searched for approximate solutions of the exact system.
 To this end, the derivation of simpler asymptotic models had attract a lot of attention.
 These approximate models are derived in much simpler settings where dimensionless variables and unknowns are introduced, allowing a fair description of the exact behavior of the full system in particular physical regimes.
-In this paper, we derive an asymptotic model for the two-layers flow over strong variations in bottom topography using an additional smallness assumption on the interface deformation.
+In this study, we construct a new asymptotic model for the two-layer flow over strong variations in bottom topography using an additional smallness assumption on the interface deformation.